-7. Introduction to Devices
+8. Introduction to Devices

 The word "devices" has come up a few times now.
-For one thing, we have already been using them on instrument tracks (see section 4.4.2.1).
-For another, we have seen how other Bitwig Studio interfaces give us access to devices we were already using (see section 6.1.5).
+For one thing, we have already been using them on instrument tracks and know how to load them (see chapter 4).
+For another, we have seen how other Bitwig Studio interfaces give us access to devices we were already using (see section 7.1.6).
 But in this chapter, we are finally dealing with the nuts and bolts of loading and using devices.
 This small exploration will benefit users of all levels.

-More "advanced" device concepts are covered in chapter 15, which assumes familiarity with the concepts found in this chapter.
+More "advanced" device concepts are covered in chapter 16, which assumes familiarity with the concepts found in this chapter.

 The purpose of this chapter is not to teach you the particulars of any device.
 Instead, it is to acquaint you with accessing devices, their general interface concepts, and the layout of the Device Panel.
-A short section about the Bitwig devices themselves can be found at the end of this document (see chapter 18).
+A short section about the Bitwig devices themselves can be found at the end of this document (see chapter 19).